Install Memgraph on Debian

 - Debian 11

-You can also directly download .deb packages for the latest Memgraph from the following URLs:
+You can also use direct download links to get the latest Memgraph packages.

 After downloading Memgraph as a Debian package, install it by running the following: